 Berger asked to add one piece of information that would help the discussion.
 His understanding was that the title to the properties is now being returned to Thomas and Thomas.
 It was not being transferred directly from Whitetail to Manor Brook.
 It was going back to Thomas and Thomas with the intention that it was then going to be transferred to Manor Brook Gardens.
 There was discussion about doing a deal with Whitetail and then when the property transferred, the easement would run with the property.
 Berger stated that it did not look like Whitetail would have any control over that because the properties were being transferred back to Thomas and Thomas, or at least are.
 The one property is owned by Whitetail Run, and that is a no brainer and that one the Village should be able to do easily.
 Carroll said he appreciated the information which was for informational purposes only.
-He said Porter indicated that from talking to Peter, it was an easy discussion can be had about an easement.
+He said Porter indicated that from talking to Peter, it was an easy discussion.
+Hopefully when the transfers take place of the other three parcels, a reasonable discussion can be had about an easement.